-The debutante’s best chance to fulfill her role as a married woman comes from the debutante balls where she is presented before suitors of all ages from eighteen to eighty. — Polistar da Halin, The Dance of Grace
+The debutante’s best chance to fulfill her purpose as a married woman comes from the debutante balls where she is presented before eligible men, besires, from all ages of eighteen to eighty. — Polistar da Halin, The Dance of Grace

-Galadin sat on the uncomfortable seat of the tailor’s front room and stared into the display area for the front windows.
+Galadin perched on the uncomfortable seat of the tailor’s front room and stared into front window display.
 Four mannequins with formal black suits filled the area but his interest remained fixed on the fifth, an exaggerated female shape made of wood and reeds.
 The fabric of her dress rustled with the wind breezing through the open door and he loved how the sleeves moved like ocean waves.

 He wondered what it would feel like if he wore it.
 A faint smile crossed his lips as he tried to imagine the layers of light material against his skin.
 Would it be heavy or light?
 He wanted to reach out and touch it.

 He jumped at his mother’s voice.
 Turning around, he clasped his hands in his lap.
 “Yes, Mother.”

 “Stop staring like an imbecile at that damn dress and come over here.”
 She gestured curtly to a platform next to her.

 “Sorry,” he said with a blush and got up.